Fully computable a posteriori error bounds for eigenfunctions: Sharp -norm estimates based on the -norm bounds

-This estimate is theoretically independent of the partition of eigenvalues into clusters, but its natural usage is to bound $\Delta(E_k, \hE_k)$ by $\delta(E_k, \hE_k)$, where $k$ is the index of a cluster as it is introduced in Section~\ref{se:ebound}.
+The following estimate is theoretically independent of the partition of eigenvalues into clusters, but its natural usage is to bound $\delta_a(E_k, \hE_k)$ by $\delta_b(E_k, \hE_k)$, where $k$ is the index of a cluster as it is introduced at the end of Section~\ref{se:eigenproblem}.

-\begin{theorem} Let $u_n, \dots, u_N$ be the exact eigenfunctions of \eqref{eq:weakf} and $0 < n \leq N$ the corresponding indices.
-Let $\hat u_n, \dots, \hat u_N \in H^1_0(\Omega)$ be linearly independent.
+\begin{theorem} Let $u_n, \dots, u_N$ be the exact eigenfunctions of \eqref{eq:eigp} and $0 < n \leq N$ the corresponding indices.
+Let $\hat u_n, \dots, \hat u_N \in V$ be linearly independent.
 Let $E = \linspan\{u_n, \dots, u_N\}$ and $\hE = \linspan\{\hat u_n, \dots, \hat u_N\}$.
 Then